 Chinese herbal medicine is one of the oldest and most advanced natural medicine systems in the world.
 The application of herbal formulas has been continually refined in the light of clinical findings from their first use over 2000 years ago to their application today, and they are still as relevant for complex modern diseases as they were in ancient times.
 They are routinely used alongside Western medicine in many Eastern countries.
 Herbs help to cleanse, strengthen and balance.
 Each treatment is formulated individually to address the cause rather than the mere symptoms of disease.

 In our one to one consultations we use several diagnostic tools (e.g; your date of birth, pulse, tongue, posture, use of language and others) to provide a window into what mental and emotional patterns are creating stress and what organs and systems of the body need attention.
 With this knowledge we can prescribe individualised programmes of yoga, meditation, herbal medicine, nutritional and lifestyle advice.
-This is sometimes supported by on-going healing conversations using Karam Kriya, and or Acupuncture, Shiatsu and Chinese Herbal Medicine.
+This is sometimes supported by on-going healing conversations using Karam Kriya, Acupuncture and Shiatsu.

 Chinese or Western Medicine?